What does baby latch mean?

 Your breastfed baby won’t latch properly because he can’t get the most of your areola inside his mouth

-A very good sign of deep baby latch is when you can see only around 30% of your areola (the upper part) out of his mouth, and the other 70% is in his mouth.
+A perfect sign of deep baby latch is when you can see only around 30% of your areola (the upper part) out of his mouth, and the other 70% is in his mouth.

 How can you check that?